Click on one of these links to learn more about our volunteer opportunities:

 What does a Volunteer Land Steward do?

 Whatcom Land Trust has many properties to manage around the county and our stewardship staff can only be in so many places at once.
 We cannot possibly manage them all without the help of our Volunteer Land Stewards!
-A Volunteer Land Steward will “adopt-a-property” and monitor on a regular basis; being the eyes and the ears of the Land Trust.
-A report will be submitted once every three months on your findings, including notable plants and animals seen, amount and type of human traffic, and any potential issues that need a staff intervention before it worsens.
+A Volunteer Land Steward will “adopt-a-property” and monitor on a regular basis; acting as the eyes and the ears of the Land Trust.
+You will submit a report once every three months, which will include notable plants and animals seen, amount and type of human traffic, and any potential issues that need a staff intervention before it worsens.
 You are not required to participate in habitat restoration or trail maintenance, though it is always greatly appreciated by our staff and the land!
 If you are interested and there is a need, it is possible for you to lead a small volunteer work party with some guidance by our stewardship staff.
-Sometimes there is more than one Volunteer Land Steward per property, but it is up to you if you would like to partner with others or visit the property solely and/or with family.
+Sometimes there is more than one Volunteer Land Steward per property, but it is up to you if you would like to partner with others or visit the property by yourself and/or with family.
 If you want to see other Land Trust protected properties around the county, you can also reach out to other Volunteer Land Stewards and ask to join them.
-Being a Volunteer Land Steward is a great was to connect with nature and see a property you might not otherwise have seen.
+Being a Volunteer Land Steward is a great way to connect with nature and see a property you might not otherwise have seen.

 What is the Time Commitment of a Volunteer Land Steward?